 Friday- Day 1: Arrive in Terrace, BC mid- morning.
 Guests will be greeted at airport and shuttled around town to gather any forgotten items or alcohol they

 may want in camp.
-Next guests will be taken to Heli- Port to have a safety briefing before departing to Nass River Camp.
+Guests will be taken to Heli- Port to have a safety briefing before departing to Nass River Camp.
 Once arriving at camp you will be served lunch.
-A guide will be assigned to your group of two and help with any rod setup,
+A guide will be assigned to your group of two and help with any rod setup, and fishing

 Saturday- Day 2: First full day guided fishing begins.
-Two guests will go for a float and two guests will enjoy the
+Two guests will go with each guide.

 Monday- Day 4: Rotate the groups fishing itinerary from previous day.